Shamimashrafiyan91/HAWAS/README.md

    - Modify the paths in the script to match your local setup.
    - Input data is available in the provided **`data_folder`**.

-2. This script will output ~15,000 significant genes based on real RNA-seq data and generate two scatter plots:
+2. This script uses ~15,000 significant genes from real RNA-seq data and generate two scatter plots:
    - Fold change comparison between **RF** and **real RNA data**.
    - Fold change comparison between **CNN** and **real RNA data**.